Single or double (aka “confirmed”) opt-in… it’s always been a dilemma for marketers.

 If the subscriber doesn’t get the confirmation email, they can’t join the list.

-And with the likes of Google and Yahoo controlling whether confirmation emails go to the inbox or junk/promotions folder, this can dramatically lower opt-in rates (even after accounting for subscribers who mistype or use fake email addresses).
+And with the likes of Google and Yahoo controlling whether opt in emails go to the inbox or junk/promotions folder, this can dramatically lower opt-in rates.

 Probably why more marketers seem to be recommending single opt-in these days.

 But what if there was a way to get the best of both worlds?

 The convenient user experience of single opt-in along with the delivery benefits of confirmed opt-in?

 Well here’s an idea that might just fit the bill, which I’ve called…

 The Reverse Confirmed Email Opt-in Method

 The idea is to have a single opt-in list which you use for signups in the normal way.

 But, instead of using this as your main list, you simply set up a Campaign of reminder emails that push for a confirmation link click.
 So, if you were offering a lead magnet, you would send a series of reminders for them to click and go get it.

 Using AWeber click automations, you then tag the subscriber with an AWtomator Tag Event‘s special trigger tag when they click the link to the content they requested.